asn42/website/content/activités/conférences/introduction_securité_informatique/index.en.md

 +++
-title = "Introduction générale à la sécurité informatique" description = "Conférence d'introduction générale à la sécurité informatique par l'" date = 2017-02-10
+title = "General introduction to computer security" description = "General introductory talk about software security by " date = 2017-02-10
 [extra]
 place = "Heart of Code (42)"